 So many people misunderstand my Savior.

-But it doesn’t mean He isn’t there.
-He is always patiently, glimmering in the shadows, knocking at the door of our hearts.
-Willing us to let Him in.
-Desiring us to allow His Light to radiate into our dark places and to shine through our broken pieces.
-An unimaginable Love that takes us over as He enters in, awakening us by grace.
+That does not mean He isn’t there.
+He is always patiently glimmering in the shadows, knocking at the door of our hearts, willing us to let Him in, desiring us to allow His Light to radiate into our dark places and to shine through our broken pieces.
+An unimaginable Love takes over in us as He enters and awakens us by grace.

 I WONDER – DO YOU KNOW THAT PEACE YET?